Cellphone monitoring is spreading with the coronavirus. So is an uneasy tolerance of surveillance.

 The monitoring has raised fewer objections in countries that have been more successful at battling the virus, like Singapore, and provoked a much louder debate in Europe and the United States — a difference that is reflected in the numbers of people who voluntarily download tracking applications.

 In South Korea, millions of people have signed up to use websites or apps that show how the virus is spreading.
-More than 2 million Australians quickly downloaded a coronavirus contact tracing app that was released on Sunday.
+More than 2 million Australians quickly downloaded a coronavirus contact-tracing app that was released last Sunday.
 But 3 in 5 Americans say they are unwilling or unable to use an infection-alert system being developed by Google and Apple, a Washington Post-University of Maryland poll has found.

 Epidemiologists and government health officials have taken a central role in designing some of the coronavirus tracking programs.
 Privacy groups have been far more concerned when intelligence agencies have taken the lead, as they have in Pakistan and Israel, or when governments outsource tracing to private companies.

 Infection-tracking software by NSO, an Israeli company, has attracted criticism before it has even launched.
-The company is best know for designing surveillance tools used by authoritarian governments to spy on dissidents, journalists and others.
+The company is best known for designing surveillance tools used by authoritarian governments to spy on dissidents, journalists and others.
 A person close to NSO said its new coronavirus tracking software, called Fleming, was being tested by more than two dozen governments around the world.

 The pandemic has all but silenced the debate about encroachments on privacy by corporations, Scott-Railton said.
 “People are anxious.
 They are worried.
 They want to go back to normal, to handle doorknobs, to online date.